Orange County Construction Accident Lawyers

 If a construction accident results in long-term or permanent disability, the injured worker may be eligible for Social Security Disability Insurance (SSDI) benefits.
 This will provide monthly payments to eligible workers who have consistently paid into the Social Security system but are now unable to work due to their disability.

-- Economic Damages — Intended to compensate for the financial losses directly resulting from the accident.
+• Economic Damages — Intended to compensate for the financial losses directly resulting from the accident.
 These include all necessary medical treatments, including emergency care, surgeries, hospital stays, medications, rehabilitation, and any future medical expenses related to the injury.
+They may also cover income lost due to time off work during recovery.
+Finally, you might be able to pursue compensation for loss of future earning potential caused by permanent injuries or disabilities.

 What Is The Time Limit For Filing A Construction Accident Claim In Orange County?

-- Workers’ Compensation Claims — If you are injured while working on a construction site and plan to pursue worker’s compensation benefits, you should report the injury to your employer as soon as possible.
+• Workers’ Compensation Claims — If you are injured while working on a construction site and plan to pursue workers’ compensation benefits, you should report the injury to your employer as soon as possible.
 After this, a workers’ compensation claim can be filed within one year from the date of the injury.

 Construction Accident Statistics In California

-In the latest Fatal Occupational Injuries Report released by the Department of Industrial Relations (DIR) in California, data shows that construction-related accidents accounted for the second-highest number of workplace fatalities, with 716 deaths from 2013 to 2022.
+In the latest Fatal Occupational Injuries Report released by the Department of Industrial Relations (DIR) in California, data show that construction-related accidents accounted for the second-highest number of workplace fatalities, with 716 deaths from 2013 to 2022.
 Fatalities peaked in 2020, with 94 deaths, 37 of which were from slip, trip, and fall accidents in construction zones.

 Construction fatalities decreased in 2021, with 79 deaths, 33 of which were from slip, trip, and fall accidents and 24 from exposure to harmful substances.
-In 2022, construction fatalities remained at 79 deaths like in the previous year.
+In 2022, construction fatalities remained at 79 deaths, like in the previous year.
 Unintentional overdose is the fastest-growing cause of workplace fatalities in construction sites, resulting in 19 more deaths in 2022.

 Frequently Asked Questions About Construction Accidents In Orange County